 This Mejin (Master) was born in Shuri, Okinawa, Japan and didn't even begin his second life as harbinger of official recognition for Karate on the mainland until he was 53 years old!

-Funakoshi's story is very similar to that of many greats in Karate.
-He began as a weak, sickly and in poor health child, whose parents brought him to Itsosu for his Karate Training.
-Between his doctor, Tokashiki, who prescribed him certain herbs that would stregnthen him and Itosu's good instructions, Funakoshi blossomed.
+Funakoshi was born prematurely in Shuri, Okinawa, Japan on 10th November 1868, he began as a weak, sickly and in poor health child, whose parents brought him to Itsosu for his martial arts training as well as his doctor, Tokashiki, who prescribed him certain herbs that would strengthen him.
 He became a good student and with Asato, Arakaki and Mastumura as his other teachers, expertise and highly disciplined mind.